tingsama/hacking-p2/README.md

 The left top block shows that a boundary check is added.
 This line of code reset the counter register to 0x20 if it is larger than or equal to 0x21.
 The left bottom block added a buffer truncation.
 This code makes sure only 0x20 bytes are copied and zero-terminate.
 [5]
 ![Official Patc](https://github.com/tingsama/hacking-p2/blob/main/Official%20Patch.png)

+### How to avoid attacks
+* Don’t skip patches.
+Simply __patch__ or __update__ the software can prevent an attack from happening.
+* Use a real-time anti-virus.
+Using a __anti-virus software__ can sometime be helpful.
+* Filter your email.
+__Block__ the type of document that you don't use.
+__Do not click__ on the link or a document that looks suspicious.
+* Keep track of your websites.
+__Don’t enable online services__ or __create online accounts__ just because of promotion.

+### Refereces
+[1]"NVD - CVE-2017-11882", Nvd.nist.gov, 2021.
+[Online].
+Available: https://nvd.nist.gov/vuln/detail/CVE-2017-11882.
+[Accessed: 18- Mar- 2021].
+[2]Blogs.quickheal.com, 2021.
+[Online].
+Available: https://blogs.quickheal.com/wp-content/uploads/2018/02/Fig3.png.
+[Accessed: 18- Mar- 2021].
+[3]C. Hardy, Stack Buffer Overflows - a primer on smashing the stack using CVE-2017-11882.
+2021.
+[4]C. Hardy, CVE-2017-11882 - 3 ways to perform technical analysis, 1 easy way to protect.
+2021.
+[5]L. Treiber, "Microsoft's Manual Binary Patch For CVE-2017-11882 Meets 0patch", Blog.0patch.com, 2021.
+[Online].
+Available: https://blog.0patch.com/2017/11/official-patch-for-cve-2017-11882-meets.html.
+[Accessed: 18- Mar- 2021].